-Macular degeneration is a breakdown of the macula in an eye.
-The macula is a small area in the back of the eye that allows a person to see fine detail.
-The breakdown of the macula causes decreased central vision, which can affect our distance and near vision.
-This disease is more common as people get older due to aging of the eye.
+Age Related Macular Degeneration (AMD) is a disease of the macula in the eye.
+The macula is a small area in the back of the eye that allows a person to see straight ahead, up close, as well as fine detail.
+This causes decreased central vision, which can affect our distance and near vision.
+This disease is more common as people get older due to aging and sometimes because of smoking, inactivity, and poor diet.

 Types of Macular Degeneration

 Two types of the disease exist – dry (atrophic) and wet (exudative).
 The Dry subtype is the most common, and is caused by the aging and thinning of the macula.
 Vision loss is primarily gradual.
-Wet or “exudative” macular degeneration occurs when the blood vessels leak in the back of the eye.
-This type of macular degeneration is often more rapid and severe.
+Wet or “exudative” macular degeneration occurs when the blood vessels grow and leak in the back of the eye.
+This type of macular degeneration is often more rapid and severe if left untreated.